FeeFighters/samurai-client-python/docs/django.md

 ## Transparent Redirect Form

 Again, this is the form that you create that will redirect your users directly to FeeFighters.
 First, you should put the form into a template.
 Unfortunately, we can't use Django forms for this because the names of the fields that FeeFighters expect contain brackets, so (as far as I know) there's no nice way to set them properly with Django.
 So we have to put them into a template manually.
 A working example form can be found at: [transparent_redirect.html.example](/FeeFighters/samurai-client-python/blob/master/transparent_redirect.html.example).
-You'll notice that it contains reference to something called
+You'll notice that it contains reference to something called `samurai_form`.

 To create an empty transparent redirect form: